Allergy Injection Schedule Update

 Asthmatic patients should also do the following:

-1. If you have shortness of breath, cough or wheezing, please do not come in.
+1. If you have shortness of breath, cough or wheezing, please do not come in to the clinic.

-2. If you have a home peak flow meter, please check your peak flow rate at home and let us know your number when you are in.
+2. If you have a home peak flow meter, please check your peak flow rate at home and let us know your number when you are in the office.

 3. Bring your rescue inhaler (Albuterol) with you and show it to the nurse.